TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Quantization.md

 If your training/calibration crashes because of insufficient GPU memory, reduce the batch size and try again.

 ### Instructions for compiling models in TIDL (until TIDL version 2.0)
-If you are using TIDL to infer a model trained using QAT (or Calibrated model using the PTQ Calibration that is simulated here) tools provided in this repository, please set the following in the import config file of TIDL for best accuracy: <br>
+If you are using TIDL to infer a model trained using QAT tools provided in this repository, please set the following in the import config file of TIDL for best accuracy: <br>
 ```
 quantizationStyle = 3  #to use power of 2 quantization.
 calibrationOption = 0  #to avoid further Calibration in TIDL.
 ```

 ### Updated instructions for compiling models in TIDL 8.0 (August 2021) onwards:
-From TIDL 8.0 onwards, the right calibrationOption is 64 for QAT/Calibrated models:
+From TIDL 8.0 onwards, the right calibrationOption is 64 for QAT models:
 ```
 quantizationStyle = 3  #to use power of 2 quantization.
 calibrationOption = 64 #to avoid further Calibration in TIDL.